ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ20: Specify the exact approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).

-* REQ21: Specify how the nonce N_S is generated, if the token was not posted (e.g., if it is used directly to validate TLS instead).
+* REQ21: Specify how the nonce N_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead).

 * REQ22: Specify if 'mgt\_key\_material' used, and if yes specify its format and content (see {{gid-post}}).
 If the usage of ‘mgt_key_material’ is indicated and its format defined for a specific key management scheme, that format must explicitly indicate the key management scheme itself.
 If a new rekeying scheme is defined to be used for an existing ‘mgt_key_material’ in an existing profile, then that profile will have to be updated accordingly, especially with respect to the usage of ‘mgt_key_material’ related format and content.